HAVE YOU SEEN ….?

 We are currently putting a proposal together to offer a ‘Best Student Reflections Paper of the Year’ Award from 2017.
 So …. early years students everywhere … what are YOU going to write about????

 Now that book reviews no longer appear in the Journal (yes, you’ll have noticed!) we shall be updating our Book Reviews section of the website regularly.
 Keep your eyes open here.
-The latest is Loris Malaguzzi and the Schools of Reggio Emilia (edited by Cagliari, et al.)
+The latest is Research Methods for Pedagogy by Melanie Nind, Alicia Curtin and Kathy Hall, London, Bloomsbury, 2016.

 Jan Georgeson, Jane Payler and Elizabeth Wood presented the BERA/TACTYC Academic Review of Early Childhood Education, a significant task.
 More information can be found here.